Dr Paul Wood : WORKSHOP FACILITATION

 Accountability and Aspiration

 Chapman Tripp’s Anti-bullying and harassment program.
 This program was designed to create buy-in for every member of the Chapman Tripp community to actively and deliberate identify and manage the behaviours that can reduce the civility of their workplace and to more deliberately demonstrate those behaviours that make CT the best possible place to work.
 This was intended to take the CT culture from great to fantastic and reduce the likelihood that bullying and harassment would occur.
-What constitutes bullying and harassment was also explored, as where options and points of contact should someone be concerned that they had witnessed or experienced this behavior.
+What constitutes bullying and harassment was also explored, as where options and points of contact should someone be concerned that they had witnessed or experienced this behaviour.

 Paul is an expert in human psychology who is passionate about assisting people to develop the “soft skills” required to live better and more productive lives.
 Based on this passion and expertise Paul has designed and regularly delivers a number of standardized workshop offerings.
 The most sought after of these are: